 Actually you are reading this article means you are interested on Tanker vessel’s operation.
 Either you have sailed or you are planning to sail on Tanker.

 I have seen so many sailors are avoiding the Tanker vessel due to its dangerous cargo but to me, where more dangerous cargo there is more safer environment.
 Actually, most of the accident is due to human error and very rare cases for natural error.

 And professionally all the Tanker man is more vigilance than when they are in Dry ship, so less error at tanker leads less accident too.

 You might be thinking why I am discussing about Error, whereas my Topic was about Tanker Cargo Calculations.
-There are so many blogs regarding this topic and most of the time once you read you understood but when it comes for impose you can’t.
+There are so many blogs regarding this topic and most of the time once you read you understood but when it comes to impose you can’t.

 Do you know why?
 Why you can’t explain/ calculate without error when it requires.
 Is mainly you don’t read or understood WITHOUT ERROR.

-In this post I will try to explain it easiest way so that you can understand WITHOUT ERROR.
+In this post, I will try to explain it easiest way so that you can understand WITHOUT ERROR.

 There is a simple formula to calculate any liquid:

 So as to calculate any liquid’s Mass at first we need to know :

 FIRST STEP – Volume